maziac/capitalization-correction/README.md

 </a>

-# Capitalization Correction
+# CApitalization Correction

 This extension does only one thing: it corrects a typo in the capitalization.
-If you type in 2 uppercase characters followed by a lower case character it will change the change the second character to lower case.
+If you type in 2 uppercase characters followed by a lower case character it will change the second character to lower case.
 For example: If you type in "THe" it will be changed to "The".